What are the most hacked video games?

 These giant video game entities have shown that they can’t be trusted with handling your private information.
 It’s a wake-up call to take security measures into your own hands.

-While not much can be done to prevent your data being lost amongst a sea of thousands of other users in a massive breach, you can take other steps to protect yourself, like investing in a VPN.
-But is a VPN worth it?
+While not much can be done to prevent your data being lost amongst a sea of thousands of other users in a massive breach, you can take other steps to protect yourself, like investing in a VPN, or virtual private network.
+But is a VPN worth using?

 There’s a reason NordVPN is the best VPN for Xbox, PS4, and Nintendo Switch.
 With 5,000+ servers in over 50 countries, uninterrupted gaming is at your fingertips.
 No more bandwidth throttling, and ping is a thing of the past when you can just choose a VPN server closest to the game server.
 Gamers can benefit from using NordVPN’s Meshnet feature to connect their devices for a secure multiplayer gaming experience.